 Article graphics courtesy by Daytona International Speedway

-Fans can stay connected with Daytona International Speedway on Twitter, Facebook, Instagram, Pinterest, YouTube and Snapchat, and by downloading Daytona International Speedway’s mobile app, for the latest Speedway news throughout the season.
+Fans can stay connected with Daytona International Speedway on Twitter, Facebook, Instagram, Pinterest, YouTube and by downloading Daytona International Speedway’s mobile app, for the latest speedway news throughout the season.
+Fans can also log onto www.daytonainternationalspeedway.com or call 1-800-PITSHOP.

 If you like this article, then like it on our Otownfun WordPress account.
 Also, join to be one of our followers at otownfun on WordPress.
 For more great events, places, and articles, please visit us at www.otownfun.com .